Victims of Inadequate Security Injuries Can Pursue Justice with the Help of The Spivey Law Firm

-As a Fort Myers personal injury lawyer, Randall L. Spivey is trained to investigate incidents of inadequate security.
+As a Fort Myers premises liability and personal injury lawyer, Randall L. Spivey is trained to investigate incidents of inadequate security.
 He will determine why the incident occurred and seek to hold the property owner accountable for the injuries that occurred as a result of such incidents.
 Call the Spivey Law Firm, Personal Injury Attorneys, P.A., today at (888) 477-4839 for a free consultation.

 What Victims of Inadequate Security Should Know

 All too often, victims receive no prior warnings about the dangers of a property before entering into it, including prior criminal activity that has occurred on the property or in the surrounding area.
-Our experienced Fort Myers personal injury lawyer hire professionals to obtain crime data information from local police and sheriff departments to show the extent of criminal activity that occurred on the property before the date of the incident.
+Our experienced Fort Myers personal injury lawyer hires professionals to obtain crime data information from local police and sheriff departments to show the extent of criminal activity that occurred on the property before the date of the incident.

 Many times, the owner or manager of the property is aware of the extent of criminal activity on the property but fails to warn the victim in advance.
 This results in criminals coming onto the property and committing crimes because they are well-acquainted with the lack of security on that particular property.
 The resulting crimes can be horrific for the victim.

 You May Be Entitled to Compensation - Contact Us Today to Learn More About Your Rights

-If you or a family member has been the victim of an attack, assault, rape, or any type of accidental injury occurring on a property, a Fort Myers personal injury lawyer can protect your rights.
-Please contact the Spivey Law Firm, Personal Injury Attorneys, P.A., immediately for a free consultation about any potential inadequate security claim that you may have against the property owner.
+If you or a family member has been the victim of an attack, assault, rape, or any type of accidental injury occurring on a property, a Fort Myers inadequate security lawyer can protect your rights.
+Please contact the Spivey Law Firm, Personal Injury Attorneys, P.A. at (239) 337-7483 or statewide (888) 477-4839, immediately for a free consultation about any potential inadequate security claim that you may have against the property owner.